Table of Contents

 District governments and municipalities, real estate agents, insurance companies and a wide range of private companies need this data for risk and damage assessment.
 They can then also find the best way to prepare against potential future issues and process insurance claims.

-When speaking to how organizations such as NOAA and FEMA in the United States can take advantage of real-time street level images post diaster:
+When speaking on how organizations such as NOAA and FEMA in the United States can take advantage of real-time street level images post disaster:

-And it’s usefulness was a very clear for planning purposes and how to deploy resources to that area.
+It’s usefulness was a very clear for planning purposes and deploying resources to that area.

 Dylan Faraone

-Geographic information systems (GIS) are used to view historical and current maps and road views side by side, comparing data pre and post-disaster.
-This helps in the visualization of the full situation and the action required can then be planned and organized.
+Geographic information systems (GIS) can view historical and current maps and road views side by side, comparing data pre and post-disaster.
+This helps rescue teams visualize the full situation and the organize the disaster response process.

 Helicopter interior looking down at Florida